Your connection is “not secure.” A little stunned, I rub my eyes to check the message I'm reading.

 We often find the name SSL on the web, but it is an intemperate comment.

 In fact, SSL (Secure Socket Layer) is the first version of this security protocol.
-TLS (Transport Layer Security) has taken over for more security.
+TLS (Transport Layer Security) is an option which provides more security.

 If you are interested, you will find the complete story on Wikipedia.

 How do you know if the connection is secure?

 As you may have guessed, the first distinctive sign of a secure website is obviously the beginning of its URL (its protocol to be more precise) which has switched from